LexaNagiBator228/Fast-Feature-Matching-with-Linear-Transformers/README.md

 # Fast Feature Matching with Linear Transformers

-Fast and memory efficient transformers based feature matching model
+Fast and memory efficient transformers based feature matching model.

+This is transformers based Deep Learning Nework that is trained to match 2 sets of sparse image features.
 We propose methods to significantly reduce time spent for GNN, and completely remove Optimal Matching Layer while preserving similar matching  accuracy with [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork)